tanav2202/starred/README.md

 ## Others

+- [HillZhang1999/llm-hallucination-survey](https://github.com/HillZhang1999/llm-hallucination-survey) - Reading list of hallucination in LLMs.
+Check out our new survey paper: "Siren’s Song in the AI Ocean: A Survey on Hallucination in Large Language Models"
 - [evanmiller/LLM-Reading-List](https://github.com/evanmiller/LLM-Reading-List) - LLM papers I'm reading, mostly on inference and model compression
 - [kyrolabs/awesome-langchain](https://github.com/kyrolabs/awesome-langchain) - 😎 Awesome list of tools and projects with the awesome LangChain framework
 - [tensorush/Awesome-Maths-Learning](https://github.com/tensorush/Awesome-Maths-Learning) - 😎 📜 Collection of the most awesome Maths learning resources in the form of notes, videos and cheatsheets.